"The 18 oddities of Yunnan" - China's unique Yunnan Province

 Oddity 15: Keys are hung on waist-belts.
 The Dai women in southern Yunnan like wearing long skirts with silver belts from which hang sets of keys.
 The societal norm is that only married women are allowed to hang keys in such a manner, indicating their ability to run a household.

 Oddity 16 : Bamboo used for smoking pipes.
 As seen to the right, it is very common to see locals smoking tobacco from a bamboo tube or other type of water bong.
 Even cigarettes are smoked this way!

 Oddity 17: Green vegetable is called "bitter vegetable."
 The often-eaten green vegetables Yunnan, China, are more bitter than those of other provinces.
 However, Yunnan locals enjoy the bitter flavor believing the local saying: "in one's life, where there is no bitter, there is no sweetness."

 Oddity 18: Tea is sold in piles.
 Yunnan has many famous types of tea, so markets often have piles of freshly cut tea for sale in piles, rather than packaged.

 Another oddity that does not make the list but could be added is that the "official" list of oddities is disputed!
 There are many other versions of "Yunnan's 18 Oddities," often sharing some points and differing on others, leading locals and visitors alike to discuss which are the "true" oddities!

-Come experience the mystery and beauty of this place, in amazing old towns like Lijiang and Dali, or Tibetan enclaves like Yunnan's Shangri-la!
+Come experience the mystery and beauty of this place with one of our Yunnan Tours, in amazing old towns like Lijiang and Dali, or Tibetan enclaves like Yunnan's Shangri-la!